Week 8 assignment aacn essentials summary paper

 3.2 Nurse Educator

 Nurse educators play a crucial role in shaping the future of nursing.
-They teach aspiring nurses in academic settings and provide continuing education to practicing nurses.
+They teach aspiring nurses in academic settings and provide continuing education to practicing nurses to practicing nurses.
 By sharing their expertise and knowledge, nurse educators contribute to the development of a highly skilled nursing workforce.

 3.3 Nurse Administrator